-The Instructional Coaches are Caleb Calloway and Beth Terpstra.
-The Instructional Coaches work with the Headmaster to observe daily instruction and supports teacher development in planning and instruction.
+The Instructional Coaches are Caleb Calloway and Maryclare More.
+They work with the Headmaster, Dean of Faculty, and other administrators who participate in instructional coaching to observe daily instruction and support teacher development in planning, classroom management, and lesson delivery.
+In addition to instructional coaching, Caleb Calloway also serves on the Administrative Team.

-Caleb Calloway is also the Safety Coordinator for ACA and oversees safety operations of the school.